UNINETTSigma2/documentation/software/application_guides/gaussian/gaussian.md

 The license for Gaussian is commercial/proprietary and constitutes of 4 site licenses for the 4 current host institutions of Metacenter sites; NTNU, UiB, UiO, UiT.
-Only persons from one of these institutions have access to the Gaussian Software system installed on Fram.
+Only persons from one of these institutions have access to the Gaussian Software system installed on {ref}`fram` and {ref}`saga`.
 Note that users that do not come from one of the above mentioned institutions still may be granted access, but they need to document access to a valid license for the version in question first.

-* To get access to the code, you need to be in the gaussian group of users.
+- To get access to the code, you need to be added to the `gaussian` group of users.
+For this contact the {ref}`support-line`.
-* To be in the gaussian group of users, you need be qualified for it - see above.
+- To be in the `gaussian` group of users, you need be qualified for it - see above.

 ## Citation